 - One witness claims an angry spirit pushed them from the bridge

-Stuckey's Bridge is closed to traffic, but people still walk across it and visit in the hope of seeing Stuckey's ghost or one of his victims' spirit.
+Stuckey's Bridge is closed to all traffic, including foot traffic, but people can still come and visit in the hope of seeing Stuckey's ghost or one of his victims' spirits.

-The McRaven Tour Home was built by Sheriff Steven Howard and his wife Mary.
+Sheriff Steven Howard and his wife Mary built the McRaven Tour Home in Vicksburg.
 Unlike many haunted National Register of Historic Places, McRaven promotes its ghostly residents.
 The home is known as Mississippi's Most Haunted House.
 This famous home was a Confederate campsite and hospital during the Civil War.
 The McRaven Tour Home knows how to capitalize on its dual claim to fame by offering both a history way-of-life tour and a haunted tour.
 Visitors can enjoy the three-acre gardens in addition to touring the interior.

-11 grave sites are said to exist on the property.
-The spirits of these people have been sighted and reported over the years.
+Eleven grave sites exist on the property.
+Many visitors have reported seeing the spirits of the people buried in them over the years.
 These ghostly residents of McRaven Tour Home include:

 - In 1836, Mary Elizabeth Howard died in her home soon after giving birth.
-The website states she is the most active spirit and some of her belongings are still in the home.
-You might find yourself greeted by Mary since she enjoys welcoming guests into her home.
+She is the most active spirit, and some of her belongings are still in the home.
+If you visit, Mary may greet you, since she enjoys welcoming guests into her home.
 She also loves to play pranks on staff and visitors.

 - After having survived the Vicksburg Siege, John was killed in 1864 by Union soldiers.
 Eyewitnesses have seen this former businessman strolling along the balcony of his master suite.